Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. The microcontroller shall be able to take in and output both PWM and tachometer signals.
 (Needs to be able to take in PWM anolog and output TACH anolog(??
 I do not know if anolog is the right word).)
 2. The microcotroller shall be able to **Plug in here**.
 (Needs to be able to convert PWM into a dataset for signal proccessing(sampling).)
-3. The microcotroller shall be able to communicate with the display to take and store user inputs.
+3. The microcotroller shall be able to communicate to the display to take and store user inputs.
 (Needs to be able to take PWM dataset and output the appropriate signal with a given set of fan characteristics decided by the user(Will have to most likely look up how TACH is supposed to work in relation to PWM).)
+4. The microcontroller shall be shall to review user inputs to change selected parameters and/or change what is being displayed when necessary.
-4. The microcontroller shall be able to clean and replicate the signals used in the software pass-through mode.
+5. The microcontroller shall be able to clean and replicate the signals used in the software pass-through mode.
 (Hardawre Specifications and not software specifications.)
 (Needs to be able to recive data from front-end to use for signal proccessing(User interface data).)

 ## Display Design